 A great link for more Welsh facts is the Famous Welsh website showing famous people from all over the world with Welsh ancestry, this includes film stars, scientists, adventurers and many more.
-We hope you enjoy browsing our Welsh facts.
+We hope you enjoy browsing our Welsh facts page.

 It took until 1959 for the Welsh national flag to be officially unfurled for the first time.
 The significance of the dragon in Welsh culture is believed to date back to Arthurian legend when Merlin had a vision of a red dragon (representing native Britons) fighting a white dragon (the Saxon invaders).
 The use of green and white refer to the colours of the House of Tudor, the 15thcentury royal family of Welsh origin.